How HID headlights work and they fail

 Igniter

-The igniter’s only job is to boost the 70-110-input voltage from the ballast to 15,000 to 25,000 volts to start the arc.
-Once the arc is lit, the igniters job is done.
-If your HID bulbs light up, but flicker or turn off completely, it’s not caused by the igniter.
-It they don’t light up at all and the fuse and circuit are good, the problem may be the ballast or the igniter.
+The igniter’s only job is to boost the 70-110-input voltage from the ballast to 15,000Â to 25,000 volts to start the arc.
+Once the arc is lit, the igniter’s job is done.
+If your HID bulbs light up but flicker or turn off completely, the igniter does not cause it.
+If they don’t light up at all and the fuse and circuit are good, the problem may be the ballast or the igniter.
 If your system uses a separate igniter, swap in the known good igniter.
 If the bulb lights with that igniter, the problem is the igniter.

 Ballast

 The ballast’s job is to maintain a steady 70-100-volt supply to the bulb.
-It’s basically an electrical regulator and in many ways, it’s no different than the ballast in a fluorescent light fixture.
+It’s basically an electrical regulator, and in many ways, it’s no different than the ballast used in a fluorescent light fixture.
 As a ballast fails and can no longer maintain a steady 70-110 volts, the result can be either bulb flicker or cause the HID bulb arc to fail and just turn off with no warning.
 If you turn off the headlight and then turn the back on, the igniter will reestablish the arc, but since the ballast can’t maintain the arc, the bulb will turn off again.
 However, the problem can also be with the bulb.

 There’s no way to test the ballast due to the high voltage.
 You must test it by eliminating the other possible causes.
 Start by swapping in a known good bulb.
 If the good bulb lights and then goes out, chances are the ballast is bad.